Reference

 Incompatible with synchronous sources

 The batch() operation only works with asynchronous message sources like timer().
-It cannot be used with direct() sources because direct endpoints are synchronous and blocking—each sender waits for the consumer to fully process a message before the next can be sent, preventing message accumulation.
+It cannot be used with direct() sources because direct endpoints are synchronous and blocking -- each sender waits for the consumer to fully process a message before the next can be sent, preventing message accumulation.

 If you need to combine multiple messages from split branches, use the aggregate() operation instead.

-error (Planned)
+error

 The error handler receives:

-• exchange: The exchange that failed
+• exchange: The exchange at the point of failure

 The error handler can: